 Friday - Class led assembly or staff led on rotation in church, including prayer.

-Each day, Key Stage Two children pray The Angelus
+Each day, Key Stage Two children pray The Angelus at 12 noon.

-The children are also given the opportunity for Sacrament of Reconciliation during Advent and Lent with Fr Bernard.
+The children are also given the opportunity for Sacrament of Reconciliation during Advent and Lent with Fr.
+Bernard.

 The children regularly take part in Mass both in school and within the parish, every half term.
 These Masses include: a Welcome Mass and Leavers as well as celebrating Holy Days of obligation.
 Key Stage Two children join in with the weekly Eucharistic Service in Holy Cross Church on a rota basis.
 The parish and parents are warmly invited to all acts of worship and these will be advertised on the school's newsletter and within the parish newsletter.

 Our Mini Vinnies also help to set up and lead acts of worship throughout the year and are a great help to staff and a fantastic example to the other children.
-There is more information about their role and activities in the pupils' section.

 Each class has a 'Travelling Rosary' bag.
 This has a set of rosary beads and prayer cards and each child in the class can have a turn to take it home and pray with their family if they wish.
 Full instructions are inside.